Representing Families in St Johns, St Augustine, Ponte Vedra, Orange Park, Fleming Island, and Jacksonville

 Jacksonville Estate Planning Attorney Serving Florida for More Than 20 Years

 For many people preparing an estate plan is one of the few times in their lives that they will need to speak with an attorney.
-It is a very personal process and there are many questions, both contemplated and uncontemplated, that will need to be answered along the way.
+Estate planning is a personal process and there are many questions, both contemplated and uncontemplated, that will need to be answered along the way.

 Attorney Rose Marie Preddy has been helping individuals prepare their estate plans for more than 25 years.
 She is passionate about working with her clients to create sound estate plans that protect their assets and their loved ones.
 Attorney Preddy works closely with each client to offer custom-tailored estate planning solutions.
 She emphasizes maintaining open communication lines to ensure that no issues, questions, or concerns are ignored.

 When preparing an estate plan, the details of the process depend on each individual’s needs.
 Family and financial circumstances both factor heavily into the estate planning process, as do personal preferences and goals.
 For example, if you have minor children (or may have minor children in the future), it will be vital to address several issues that may be irrelevant to someone whose children are well-established adults.
 Likewise, if you own your own business, ensuring a smooth transition while also minimizing any potential tax liability will be key components of your estate planning process.

 Overall, our process is fairly straightforward.
 Here is what you can expect when you choose the trusted Jacksonville estate planning lawyer at Preddy Law Firm, P.A.:

 - Schedule an Initial Estate Planning Consultation – Your first step is simply to get in touch.
 When you contact us, a paralegal or legal secretary will answer any questions you may have about our firm and schedule a time for you to meet with Attorney Rose Marie Preddy.